danielrcollins1/Arena/README.md

 experience and treasure over some amount of time (broadly inspired by Roman arena-style events).
 Combat can be man vs. man or man vs. monster, including simulated excursions against dungeon random encounters; individual combats can by one-on-one or in groups.
-Statistics at end show level-based demographics of the overall surviving population, percent of experience from treasure, and number and ratio of deaths caused by each type of monster in the database.
+Reported statistics show level-based demographics of the overall surviving population, average ability scores at each level, percent of experience from treasure, and number and ratio of deaths caused by each type of monster in the database.

 MONSTER METRICS -- Performs a binary search at each fighter level 1-12 to determine how many fighters represent a matched challenge against